 Building New Hope collaborates with Central Americans to build sustainable livelihoods by linking people and communities with educational and economic opportunities.

-How we achieve our mission: Building New Hope is a volunteer-driven nonprofit organization based in Pittsburgh and Nicaragua.
-In Nicaragua, we partner with a worker owned organic coffee cooperative, operate two supplemental schools for at-risk youth, and provide high school scholarships for students in need.
+How we achieve our mission: In Nicaragua, we partner with a worker owned organic coffee cooperative, operate two supplemental schools for at-risk youth, and provide high school scholarships for students in need.
 In Pittsburgh, we engage with local schools and universities, faith groups, farmers, non-profits, community groups, and businesses to promote healthy ecosystems and to spread awareness about how fair trade relationships can help to reduce poverty and inequalities.
 Our reach may be broad but our mission is simple: help those in need by providing educational opportunities and fair prices for goods and services.

 In 1992 a delegation from Pittsburgh traveled to El Salvador, a country that was struggling in the aftermath of a brutal civil war that cost tens of thousands of lives and devastated the tiny nation’s economy.
 The delegation helped a group of repatriated refugees to construct a community named Nueva Esperanza, or “New Hope.”
 We helped to build a bakery, a cattle crossing and – most importantly – an enduring partnership with our new Salvadoran friends.
 The community’s spirit of resilience and cooperation inspired our name, Building New Hope.